Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 HiSToric gaming!

-Microdeal released Time Bandit in... wait for it...
-1985 so it ranks as one of the first Atari ST games.
+Microdeal released Time Bandit in 1985, ranking as one of the first Atari ST games.
 Programmed by Bill Dunlevy, long before any developers knew how to push our 16-bit computer.
-However, but my first impressions weren't good as I felt this was a cheap Gauntlet ripoff but, I continued to play.
-Until my sanity returned.
+However, my first impressions weren't good, as I felt this was a cheap Gauntlet ripoff.
+I continued to play until my sanity returned.

-Yup, ignore my foolish first impressions because I fear there might be a funky game lurking behind those old 8bit visuals.
+Ignore my foolish first impressions because I fear there might be a funky game lurking behind those old 8bit visuals.
 Fwiw, Time Bandit was released for the TRS-80 a couple of years before Gauntlet.

 For each world, the exit is blocked, so we need to find the key(s) or complete tasks to escape.
-Interestingly, each world can be played again for an increased level of difficulty and a variety of fascinating design changes all of which keep the gameplay interesting and progressively challenging.
+Interestingly, each world can be played again for an increased level of difficulty and fascinating design changes, all of which keep the gameplay interesting and progressively challenging.
 Battles are fought using a rocket launcher and, best of all, you've been blessed with unlimited ammo too!!
-Very nice and that suits me just dandy.
+Very nice, and that suits me just dandy.

-Budding time lords should download this great game for either floppy or the superb hard disk version!!
+• Budding time lords should download this game for floppy or your hard disk!!

 - Sixteen whacky worlds -

-Underworld Arena has many spectators and Darkside Dare is incredibly odd with unexpected twists.
+Underworld Arena has many spectators, and Darkside Dare is incredibly odd with unexpected twists.

-Castle Greymoon is one of my favourite levels as is the dingy Excalibur spaceship!
+Castle Greymoon is one of my favourite levels, as is the dingy Excalibur spaceship!

 Omega Complex, one vowel off being blocked.
 The Sentinel reminded me a little of Tutankhamun.

-Gridville appears to have rude tomatoes but Hotel California allows us to play as John Wayne!!
+Gridville appears to have rude tomatoes, but Hotel California allows us to play as John Wayne!!

-Watch out for strange aliens in Major Hazard but the Old Bomb Factory takes that to another level!!
+Watch out for strange aliens in Major Hazard, but the Old Bomb Factory takes that to another level!!

-Cheops' Curse offers more than you think but there's a spooky graveyard in Ghost Town.
+Cheops' Curse offers more than you think, but there's a spooky graveyard in Ghost Town.

 Guardian is tough even on the first attempt.
 Watch out for the creepy crawlies in King's Crown.